 “Other/Unknown” transmission category includes perinatal transmission, blood transfusion, hemophilia, and no identified risk.

 For surveillance purposes, a diagnosis of HIV infection is counted only once in the hierarchy of transmission categories.
 Adults with more than 1 reported risk factor for HIV infection are classified in the transmission category listed first in the hierarchy.
-The exception is men who had sexual contact with other men and injected drugs; this group makes up a separate transmission category.

 Cell suppression is used to balance data confidentiality and accessibility.
 Data for demographic subcategories with less than 5 cases are suppressed and thus not displayed in graphs.
 If data for only one demographic subcategory is suppressed and the total number of cases is such that the suppressed value could be inadvertently disclosed through subtraction (referred to as back-calculation), then data from a second demographic subcategory with the next lowest cell size is also suppressed.